GiovanH/netflow/README.md

 ### top_percent_[dir]

 Graphs a cumulative curve of the top contributors, sorted.
 Capped by a user-provided percentage.

 ### top_percent\_[dir]\_owners

 Graphs a cumulative curve of the top contributors, where contributors are grouped by the whois domain owner according to ICANN.
 Capped by a user-provided percentage.

+## Algorithms Used

+icannpercent:
+1. Start with "data," a list of records.
+2. Remove all records whose flow direction does not match the filter.
+3. Combine all records whose IP address is the same.

 ## Example output: